Ravn-Tech/HyperTag/README.md

 `$ pip install hypertag`

+## Community
+Join the HyperTag development [matrix chat room](https://matrix.to/#/#hypertag:matrix.neotree.uber.space?via=matrix.neotree.uber.space) to stay up to date on the latest developments and chat with others about HyperTag.

 ## Overview
 HyperTag offers a slick CLI but more importantly it creates a directory called ```HyperTagFS``` which is a file system based representation of your files and tags using symbolic links and directories.